 - Design learning experiences that position children as experts in relation to their particular interests and funds of knowledge from home, and enable them to utilise familiar learning strategies.
 Make pedagogical decisions that suit children’s particular characteristics and learning preferences rather than a generic ideal.

 - See all aspects of the curriculum, including ideas of child-centred play and exploration, as open to challenge and reworking, and find relevant, local concepts for responsive curriculum and assessment.
 For example, you might decide to use stories of ngā Atua Māori to exemplify the learning dispositions you want children to develop.

-- Explicitly interrogate incidents of racism and cultural stereotyping, and engage children’s curiosity regarding social and cultural differences and similarities through group dialogue, problem solving and inquiry.
+- Explicitly interrogate incidents of racism and cultural stereotyping, and engage children’s curiosity regarding social and cultural differences and similarities through group dialogue, problem solving, and inquiry.

 Resources can be found in staff, management committees, children, and families.
-Teachers and families may have skills that they have not shared, and children too have a high capacity to direct their own learning and play and to support each other.
+Teachers and families may have skills that they have not shared, and children too have a high capacity to direct their own learning and play, and to support each other.
 Research shows that, while children’s learning experiences depends on the use of the cultural tools of the family, these cultural tools are only employed if the early childhood setting environment is receptive to them.
-When children can find their family culture in the setting and apply their cultural tools, they are able to mix, transfer and borrow skills, values and knowledges in order to have their needs met and experience success.
+When children can find their family culture in the setting and apply their cultural tools, they are able to mix, transfer and borrow skills, values, and knowledges in order to have their needs met and experience success.

 Physical resources should be responsive and sensitive to families’ cultures and heritages, and embedded into the daily programme, rather than relegated to a wall display that is rarely referred to, or an occasional celebration of a cultural festival.
-Books, images and posters show children what and whom is valued, so these should reflect and validate children’s cultural identities to help children feel emotionally secure, as well as offer them a range of positive identities and possible futures.
-Be aware that children who are unfamiliar with any of the practices or activities of the setting may be marginalised as they don’t know what they are supposed to do.
+Books, images, and posters show children what and whom is valued, so these should reflect and validate children’s cultural identities to help children feel emotionally secure, as well as offer them a range of positive identities and possible futures.
+Be aware that children who are unfamiliar with any of the practices or activities of the setting may be marginalised as they do not know what they are supposed to do.
 Activities such as hand painting and sand play, or questioning and verbalising opinions, may be unfamiliar to children of particular cultural backgrounds, or children might have difficulty adapting to a self-directed play environment.
 Providing dress up costumes or food props related to different cultures will do little to mitigate this.

 - Be careful not to celebrate superficial differences (such as food choices) and dig deeper to identify resources that support children’s and families’ funds of knowledge.
 For example, specific cooking implements and recipe books may provoke children to enact cooking routines from home, while well-chosen finger puppets may encourage children to share their knowledge of cultural stories.

 Cooper, M., & Hedges, H. (2014).
 Beyond participation: What we learned from Hunter about collaboration with Pasifika children and families.
 Contemporary Issues in Early Childhood, 15(2), 165-75.